mihirk284/SES_Group_Repo/README.md

    ```
    roslaunch darknet_ros yolo_v3.launch
    ```
-   Try placing some objects like the aeroplane, table, turtlebot in the Gazebo environment in front of the camera and you'll se YOLO        detecting it with a bounding box around that object.
+   Try placing some objects like the aeroplane, table, turtlebot in the Gazebo environment in front of the camera and you'll see YOLO        detecting it with a bounding box around that object.
 ***
 ## Contributors:
 1) [Mihir Kulkarni](https://github.com/mihirk284)